Characters: One Piece: Others

 - Daddy Had a Good Reason for Abandoning You: He is the most wanted man in the world and considering what the government did on an island to those who they suspect to be the lover and child of Gold Roger, he had a damn good reason to leave the East Blue.

 - Disappeared Dad: Luffy didn't even know he had a father.

 - Dramatic Wind: Seems to be his motif, and possibly his actual power, though the story hasn't been very clear on that yet.

 - From Nobody to Nightmare: Exactly what his origin was like is unknown.
-What is known is about eight years prior, ten after the Time Skip, he and his revolutionaries were just starting out and raising trouble.
+What is known is about six years prior to the start of the series, he and his revolutionaries were just starting out and raising trouble.
 Current time, Dragon is one of the most feared men in the world.

 - Generation Xerox: Zig-zagged.
 Luffy looks and acts mostly like the previous Pirate King; however, Ivankov notes the willpower, boundless determination, and likely his inhuman strength that Luffy is known for all come from Dragon.
-And now post time skip, it seems to be that Dragon generally acts much colder and more seriously than Luffy; his ever present smile seems more like a satisfied smirk than his son's goofy grin.
+It seems to be that Dragon generally acts much colder and more seriously than Luffy; his ever present smile seems more like a satisfied smirk than his son's goofy grin.